tdadadavid/search-engine/core/database/mythoughts.md

-* We can use MongoDB to store the results from the indexer
+* We can use Postgresql to store the results from the indexer